bbc/gel/src/components/form-fields.md

 #### `aria-invalid`

-A field element entering into an invalid state should take `aria-invalid="true"`, and `aria-invalid="false"` where the invalidity is corrected.
+A field element in an invalid state should have `aria-invalid="true"`, and `aria-invalid="false"` once the invalidity is corrected.

 #### The error message